ufal/SSHOC/Task-3.3/README-processing-pipeline.txt

   $ cp countingNumberOfCharactersInEveryFile.txt CountingPersonInListPerson.txt $OUTPUT_DIR/xls/.
 ```

-10. Cut the content from ???
-(TODO: which file) and store it in checkIfPyScriptSelectsAllCharactersCorrectly.txt
+10. Cut the content from XXX (TODO: which file) and store it in checkIfPyScriptSelectsAllCharactersCorrectly.txt
-- (TODO: can we do this via one-liners?)
-- (TODO: don't use ``hard-wired'' paths)
+- (TODO: what is the separator in the files? is it default (TAB)?)
+- (TODO: check whether the command is correct)
 ```
-  $ TODO/checkIfPyScriptSelectsAllCharactersCorrectly.py
+  $ cut -f6 XXX > checkIfPyScriptSelectsAllCharactersCorrectly.txt
 ```

 11. Count the number of ERROR and their indices in TODO/checkIfPyScriptSelectsAllCharactersCorrectly.xls and store the results in TODO/resultsOfCheckIfPyScriptSelectsAllCharactersCorrectly.txt
+- (TODO: don't use ``hard-wired'' paths)
+- (TODO: check whether it still works within the current directory structure)
-- (TODO: check the correctness of the pathnames)
+- (TODO: add the missing checkIfPyScriptSelectsAllCharactersCorrectly.py and update the path)
 ```
   $ TODO/checkIfPyScriptSelectsAllCharactersCorrectly.py
 ```

-In 0 cases number of <person> in <listPerson> in English dramas does not match number of files created for each single character in respective drama.
+(In 0 cases number of <person> in <listPerson> in English dramas does not match number of files created for each single character in respective drama.
 The dramas are that on position in list 	›checkIfPyScriptSelectsAllCharactersCorrectlyEnglish.xls‹.
-The percentage of errors is 0.0 %.
+The percentage of errors is 0.0 %.)